-4 GOP Senators Say They Oppose Health Care Bill
+5 GOP Senators Say They Oppose Health Care Bill

-(CN) – Four Republican senators said Thursday they are not ready to vote for the new GOP health care bill, putting the measure in jeopardy just hours after it was unveiled.
+(CN) – The number of Republican senators who say they are not ready to vote for the new GOP health care bill rose to five on Friday, increasing the odds the measure will never be passed.

+Four senators: Ted Cruz of Texas, Ron Johnson of Wisconsin, Mike Lee of Utah and Rand Paul of Kentucky announced their opposition to the bill on Thursday.

+Sen. Dean Heller, of Nevada, joined the opposition on Friday, saying “it’s going to be very difficult for me to say yes.”

-The four are Ted Cruz of Texas, Ron Johnson of Wisconsin, Mike Lee of Utah and Rand Paul of Kentucky.
-They said in a statement that they are open to negotiation before the full Senate considers the measure.
+The first four senators to announce their opposition said in a statement Thursday that they are open to negotiation before the full Senate considers the measure.

 The four said there are provisions that are an improvement to the current health care system.
 But they add that the measure fails to accomplish what they have promised to their constituents, “to repeal Obamacare and lower their health care costs.”